youngluo/gulp-css-processor/README.md

 - `dest` - The target directory for the processed css file.
 Paths are rewritten relatively to that directory.
 Default 'dist'.
 - `assets` - The target directory for CSS assets.
 Default 'assets'.
 - `suffix` - The suffix of hash.
 Default 'v'.
+- `prefix` - The prefix of url in css files.
+Default ''.